deoliveiralucas/copy-object-attributes/README.md

 ## License

-CopyObjectAttributeValues is released under the MIT License.
+CopyObjectAttributesValues is released under the MIT License.
 Please see [License File](LICENSE) for more information.